In a hurry? Just add it to your saved items list!

 No worries!
 We have a simple way to help you save stories you couldn’t quite finish or couldn’t even start!

-To add an item to your reading list simply log in to your account, open the item you want to save, and then click the bookmark icon that appears in the upper right-hand side of the bar.
+To add an item to your reading list simply log in to your account, open the item you want to save, and then click the ribbon-shaped bookmark icon that appears at the top of any article.

 You can then find any saved items at any time on any device you’re logged in on by going to your dashboard (find the button for this by clicking the person icon in the upper right-hand corner) and clicking the Saved Items button.